alex-hatch/mlb-batting-averages/README.md

-# battingaverages
+# Batting averages for MLB baseball teams
-## The python file utilized the csv file to pull in MLB batter statistics
+## The python file utilizes the csv file to pull in MLB batter statistics